The Bankrate promise

 An LLC loan provides funds for small businesses organized as limited liability companies.
 They’re similar to business loans found at traditional banks, credit unions and online lenders.
-Some LLC loans are even backed by the U.S. Small Business Administration (SBA).
+Some LLC business loans are even backed by the U.S. Small Business Administration (SBA).

 How does an LLC loan work?

 The best LLC loans help you cover your most-pressing business-related expenses.
-Depending on the type of LLC loan you select, the funds are disbursed in a lump sum or through a line of credit.
+Depending on the type of LLC loan you select, the funds are disbursed in a lump sum or through a business line of credit.

 Some types of LLC loans will be secured, which means you’ll have to provide some type of asset that will help secure the loan.
 Business collateral can make it easier to get a loan with more favorable terms since the lender is taking less of a risk to loan you money and can seize your asset or assets if you fail to pay back the loan.
 There’s no collateral requirement for unsecured loans.

-Most business loans will also require a personal guarantee.
+One of the main disadvantages of an LLC loan is that many lenders will also require a personal guarantee.
 This will usually void the liability protections you normally get when establishing your business as an LLC.
 Once you sign a personal guarantee, you are personally liable for paying back the loan if your business fails.
 If you default, the lender can come after your personal property and assets.

 What are LLC loans used for?

-LLC loans are often used to foster business startup, growth, expansion efforts and even business debt consolidation.
+LLC small business loans are often used to foster business startup, growth, expansion efforts and even business debt consolidation.
 Most lenders require applicants to disclose how they intend to use the funds.
 Here are some of the more common uses: